-- 7.1 The minimum sized site for a confined feeding operation shall be one-quarter section. - 7.2 Sites with soils or fractured bedrock that would allow contaminants direct access to groundwater, or with a high or very high potential for groundwater contamination, shall be avoided. - 7.3 Category #3 and #4 CFOs shall be constructed on sites which will provide a minimum of fifty years seepage to the uppermost identified groundwater source. - 7.4 Manure storage facilities shall not be constructed within 100 m (330 ft) of any spring or water well or within 40 m (125 ft) of any open body of water. - 7.5 Manure storage facilities shall be at least 1 m (3 ft) above the 1:100 year floodplain or above the highest known flood level. - 7.6 All liquid manure storage facilities (lagoon or barn) shall be engineered by a Professional Engineer to meet or exceed a site standard of 100 years seepage to groundwater. - 7.7 Within 300 m (1000 ft) of a residence, liquid manure shall be incorporated into the soil by means of injection.
+- 7.1 The minimum sized site for a confined feeding operation shall be one-quarter section. - 7.2 Sites with soils or fractured bedrock that would allow contaminants direct access to groundwater, or with a high or very high potential for groundwater contamination, shall be avoided. - 7.3 Category #3 and #4 CFOs shall be constructed on sites which will provide minimum protection from seepage for fifty years to the uppermost identified groundwater source. - 7.4 Manure storage facilities shall not be constructed within 100 m (330 ft) of any spring or water well or within 40 m (125 ft) of any open body of water. - 7.5 Manure storage facilities shall be at least 1 m (3 ft) above the 1:100-year floodplain or above the highest known flood level. - 7.6 All liquid manure storage facilities (lagoon or barn) shall be engineered by a Professional Engineer to meet or exceed a site standard of 100 years from seepage to groundwater.

-- 7.8 The minimum distance separation between confined feeding operations and adjacent residences shall be:
+- 7.7 Within 300 m (1000 ft) of a residence, liquid manure shall be incorporated into the soil by means of injection. - 7.8 The minimum distance separation between confined feeding operations and adjacent residences shall be:

-- Category #1 1.0 mile

-- Category #2 1.0 mile
+0 Category #1 1.0 mile 0 Category #2 1.0 mile

-- Category #3 1.0 mile

-- Category #4 1.5 mile
+- Category #3 1.0 mile - Category #4 1.5 mile